robertvanoverbeek/AirflowTutorial/README.md

 # Hands-on Airflow tutorial using Google Cloud Composer
 The aim of this Airflow tutorial is to explain the main principles of Airflow and to provide you with a hands-on working example to get you up to speed with Airflow.
 We will be using Google Cloud because of its free $300,- credit.
 Although it is perfectly fine to read through this tutorial without using Cloud Composer, just te learn how Airflow works, but the DAG we will apply is tailored to GCP.
 We will read and write from Google BigQuery and Google Cloud storage.

 Following the definition of Airflow, 'Airflow is a platform to programmatically author, schedule and monitor workflows.
 Airflow is not a data streaming solution.
-In this tutorial we will learn more about the advantages of working with Airflow.
+I will leave it at that, as I will provide many more details throughout this tutorial.

 I wrote this tutorial as a Data Scientist and it might be that people will say Airflow is a tool for Data Engineers to implement for instance ETL processes.
 Though, I believe that being able to perform Data Engineering tasks as a Data Scientist is valuable:

-* With the rise of Cloud providers like AWS, GCP and Azure, which offer a suite of offerings (storage, streaming, Apps, Web, ML), the traditional Data Science pyramid as shown below becomes increasingly vertically integrated.
-These movements make it easier and faster to create end-to-end solutions in the cloud, even for a small team or as a single person (e.g. https://aws.amazon.com/blogs/machine-learning/build-end-to-end-machine-learning-workflows-with-amazon-sagemaker-and-apache-airflow/).
-Artificial intelligence, Internet of things and analytics are the upsell technologies for cloud vendors;
+* With the rise of Cloud providers like AWS, GCP and Azure, with a suite of offerings (storage, streaming, Apps, Web, ML), the traditional Data Science pyramid as shown below, becomes increasingly vertically integrated.
+These movements make it easier and faster to create end-to-end solutions in the cloud, even for a small team, or as a single person (e.g. https://aws.amazon.com/blogs/machine-learning/build-end-to-end-machine-learning-workflows-with-amazon-sagemaker-and-apache-airflow/).
+Artificial intelligence, Internet of things and analytics are already the upsell technologies for cloud vendors;
-* Quite often companies do not have dedicated DS an DE teams, as most companies do not handle terabytes of data daily and/or streaming data (Big data).
-Even if they have both, either of the two might not be available at that time due to other priorities.
+* Quite often, companies do not have dedicated DS an DE teams, as most companies do not handle terabytes of data daily and/or streaming data (Big data).
+Even if they have both, either of the two might not be available for prototyping due to other priorities.
 This makes it an asset to be able to do work on both.
-Besides, if you, as a Data Scientist or an Engineer, can prototype a working Proof-Of-Concept (most likely involving both DE and DS work), it then becomes easier to convince others within the company about the value that can be created.
+Besides, if you, as a Data Scientist or an Engineer, can prototype a working Proof-Of-Concept (most likely involving both DE and DS work), it becomes easier to convince others within the company about the value that can be created with it.

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/DSpyramid.PNG" width="300" height="200">
 <sup>figure 1.
 Source: sensecorp.com</sup>